MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/spread-operator.md

 # Spread operator

-This operator is known as "spread" or "rest" and is 3 dots.
+This operator is known as "spread" or "rest".
+It is 3 dots.

 ```
 ...
 ```

-## On an object of key-value pairs
+## On a key-value pairs object

 ```javascript
 const x = {a: 1, b: 2}